 It is the policy of the University of Chicago Institutional Biosafety Committee (IBC) that all investigators, technicians and students involved with research activities described on a given IBC Protocol be appropriately trained to mitigate research-associated risks as well as to ensure compliance with applicable local, State and Federal regulations and guidelines.

 - Biological Toxins: This course covers the definition of and regulation of biological toxins as well as the safety, security, decontamination methods and occupational health in relation to working with biological toxins.
+Training for this course must be renewed every 5 years.

 - Biosafety Level 1 (BSL1) and rDNA: This course covers the difference between risk groups and biosafety levels, NIH and UChicago policies on recombinant DNA, and work commonly conducted at Biosafety level 1.
+Training for this course must be renewed every 5 years.

 - Biosafety Level 3 Operations: This course is only available on an as-needed basis to individuals that will work with select agents required to be handled in a biosafety level 3 facility.
 After clearance is granted, individuals needing this training should contact the Biological Safety Team for availability and planning.